-"Sweeter Than Candy" was written as a tribute to my mother, who originally envisioned the plot.
+"A Match for Mother" was written as a tribute to my mother, who envisioned the plot.
 Happy Mother's Day, Mama!

-Jonathan reached out a languid hand to pick up his own china tea cup and quirked a blond brow.
+Jonathan reached out a languid hand to pick up his own china teacup and quirked a blond brow.
 "Heaven forbid.
-I wouldn't dream of spoiling your fun, old man.
+I wouldn't dream of spoiling your fun.
 Duck."

 Daniel bent over as a blue cloth ball sailed past the spot his head had been moments before.
 Someone cried out in vexation below, only to be quickly shushed.
 Daniel bent lower to retrieve the ball, wincing as his stomach protested the compression.

 "You might find you enjoy it," he chided his friend as he straightened.
 "These nephews of yours are simply ingenious."
 He lobbed the ball over the top of the bushes and heard a quite satisfactory yelp of dismay.